postnerd/postbot/readme.md

 npm build
 ```

-### Analysing via terminal
+### Analyzing via terminal
-You can analyse a position via terminal giving a fen and then starting the search.
+You can analyze a position via terminal giving a fen and then starting the search.

 ```
 npm start
 ```

-Set position you want so analyse:
+Set position you want so analyze:
 ```
-postion fen <fen_string> OR postion fen <fen_string> moves <moves>
+position fen <fen_string> OR position fen <fen_string> moves <moves>
 ```

-To start analysing you have a few options
+To start analyzing you have a few options

 #### Infinite
-Analyse the given position until you stop it.
+Analyze the given position until you stop it.
 ```
 go infinite
 ```